 Traveller buy-in for hotel programme

-Working with FCM Consulting, four specific proposals for change were suggested based on the client’s objectives of cost containment including minimising cost increases in buoyant markets, improving compliance by addressing leakage and leveraging buying power, ensuring key locations have contracted hotels and discounts across second tier locations and negotiating ancillary benefits, inclusions and discounts.
+Working with 4th Dimension, FCM’s business travel consulting specialists, four specific proposals for change were suggested based on the client’s objectives of cost containment including minimising cost increases in buoyant markets, improving compliance by addressing leakage and leveraging buying power, ensuring key locations have contracted hotels and discounts across second tier locations and negotiating ancillary benefits, inclusions and discounts.

 Focusing on compliance and coverage by introducing hotel chain agreements to serve booking overflow in high-demand markets.
 This would also implement serviced apartments to expand traveller choice.

 Increase coverage through additional chain agreements to be implemented into the program while driving savings in second tier locations.

 Sourcing rates to include key ancillary services required by the business without impacting the room rate and alternately negotiating discounted rates for key services.

 By introducing two chain agreements across Australia and New Zealand savings of 10-12% off BAR were achieved worth $34k annually.
 Compliance and duty of care was also achieved through increasing program coverage by 20% and ancillary service inclusions and discounts resulted in savings of $25k a year.

 Introducing ‘Disruptor’ properties into two key markets saw costs down on average paid rates while its top 10 hotel properties achieved a $7.50 rate reduction below the average market movement, resulting in annual savings of $20k.
 Through outsourcing the entire RFP program to 4D Hotel Sourcing, $20k a year was saved.